ecamp/ecamp-site/src/data/pages/tos.en.md

 This allows anyone who collaborates with you in camps to freely reuse, copy, adapt and publish your content without citing a source.
 The reason for this is the common practice of reusing old camp program in new camps in an adapted form.
 This license does not release your content from any rights that others may have in your content, including but not limited to [Persönlichkeitsrechte](https://de.wikipedia.org/wiki/Pers%C3%B6nlichkeitsrecht_(Schweiz)){target=_blank}.
 You are therefore still responsible for ensuring that your content does not offend anyone and that the [Code of Conduct](/en/code-of-conduct) is adhered to.

 #### Correction or deletion procedure
-Any person may request the correction or hiding of content that does not comply with these Terms of Use.
+Any person may request the correction or hiding of content that does not comply with these Terms of Service.
 The content in question can be reported via the [contact form](/en/contact).
 The _eCamp Core Team_ or its authorized content owners will process the request and reserve the right to conduct any necessary review or clarification prior to correcting or hiding any content.

 ### Security